makeruniverse/docs/docs/workshops/workshops.md

 ##5th December: Electronics Soldering
 Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
 No prior knowledge or equipment needed.
 (3:00 – 4:30 PM)

-##CNC milling: Basics
+##14th January: CNC milling
 Nicolai teaches you how to use the new machine while building a handy desktop organizer.
-14th January (1:00 – 5:00 PM)
+(1:00 – 5:00 PM)

-##Prototyping Tour
+##21st January: Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
-21st January (2:00 – 3:00 PM)
+(2:00 – 3:00 PM)

-##Laser Cutting: Basics
+##28th January: Laser Cutting Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
-28th January (3:00 – 5:00 PM)
+(3:00 – 5:00 PM)

-Smart Plants In our next iteration of the smart plants workshop we use ESP and a sensor to measure the plant’s water level and install a pump that waters the plant when needed.
-Bring your own plant.
-•	25th November (3:15 – 6:00 PM)

-Mini-Me Led by Nicolai, you will scan yourself and create a personalized 3D model.
-The designs are refined with 3D sculpting software and produced using a 3D printer.
-•	 26th November (1:00 – 5:00 PM)

 Textile: Sewing machine Get to know our new sewing machine and the possibility to digitally design stitch patterns.
 •	4th February (4:00 – 5:00 PM)